 Top EU diplomat to propose new sanctions against Russia

-European Union foreign policy chief Josep Borrell is proposing that the bloc take a firm stance in its future relations with Russia including through the use of new sanctions, in the wake of the jailing of opposition leader Alexei Navalny
+The European Union's foreign policy chief is urging the bloc to take a firm stance in its future relations with Russia, including through the use of new sanctions, in the wake of the jailing of opposition leader Alexei Navalny

 BRUSSELS -- European Union foreign policy chief Josep Borrell said Tuesday that the 27-nation bloc must take a firm stance in its future relations with Russia including through the use of new sanctions, in the wake of the jailing of opposition leader Alexei Navalny.

-Borrell said that he will table proposals for such action when he chairs the next meeting of the bloc’s foreign ministers on Feb.
-22. EU countries are divided in their approach to Russia and no member state has yet tabled a demand for such measures.
+Borrell said that he will submit proposals for such action when he chairs the next meeting of the bloc’s foreign ministers on Feb.
+22. EU countries are divided in their approach to Russia, and no member state has yet made a demand for such measures.

 “It will be for the member states to decide the next step, but yes, this could include sanctions.
 And I will put forward concrete proposals, using the right of initiative the high representative has,” Borrell told EU lawmakers.